joeblew99/gu/docs/md/Getting Started.md

 ```

 - The Subscriber component

 This component defines the structure which defines how a subscription is collected.
 It provides the necessary HTML structure, styles and events needed to create a fully
 functioning subscription input and submitter.

+We import the packages which provides the functionality we need.
+A few are imported
+into the package using the `.` approach which allows us the use of the methods,
+structures without using a package name alias and this is done for convenience and
+not a general rule or a advised rule.

 ```go
 package app